kuriwaki/modern-weighting-2021/README.md

 interest is a ubiquitous operation in data science and survey research.
 The procedure has fundamental connections to classical statistical theory.
-And recently, the connection between survey inference to causal inference is resurging: Selection bias has become prominent in opt-in surveys, and traditional approaches that focus on researcher-designed sampling have become somewhat irrelevant.
+And recently, the connection between survey inference to causal inference is resurging: Selection bias has become prominent, semi-opt-in online surveys are the norm, and traditional methods devised for researcher-designed sampling have become less relevant.
+One might refer to this change in the practice of surveying as the “modern” reality.
 However, survey weighting is not taught in standard political science graduate training.
 Here I walk through these core concepts taking the CCES as an example.
 I draw connections to concepts which are often covered in political science training, like causal inference or machine learning.
 I presume a level of familiarity with a 1st year PhD methods class covering bias-variance, OLS, and some research design.

 ------------------------------------------------------------------------